 Residence charges include room accommodation, meal plans (except for residents in Arthur V. Mauro Residence that opt for accommodation only), tenant insurance, and residence life programming fees.
-All residents are also required to pay a holiday break fee in their Fall term payment which permits them to stay over the break.
-Residents may opt out and receive a credit on their Winter term fees.
+Students who wish to remain in residence over the break may do so but must opt in and additional fees apply.
+The extended stay fee includes daily dinner service for the duration of the break and will be added to the previous Fall Term residence fees in January.